 Personal Loans can Only be Provided by Banks

 Another common misconception about personal loans is that they are only offered by banks.
-Although it is true that banks form the majority of the financial institutions that offer personal loans, there are other lenders that can help you with credit in Singapore.
+Although it is true that banks form the majority of the financial institutions that offer personal loans, there are other banks that can help you with credit in Singapore.
 For example, you might want to try borrowing from online-based financial institutions or peer-2-peer lending organisations.

-Indeed, you should compare the offers provided by multiple lenders and only work with the one offering better terms and conditions.
+Indeed, you should compare the personal loan offers provided by multiple banks and only work with the one offering better terms and conditions.

 Personal Loans are Not Available to People with Existing Loans

-This argument is another common misconception you are likely to grapple with when looking for a personal loan.
+This argument is another common misconception you are likely to grapple with when looking for a personal loan in Singapore.
 Most financial institutions will approve an application for a personal loan even if the borrower has another loan as far as he can comfortably service both loans.
 Therefore, if you have an urgent need for money and you are still repaying another loan, do not shy from making an application for a personal loan.

 Personal Loans Lack a Prepayment Option

 This argument is incorrect.
 The reason why some people believe that personal loans do not have a prepayment option is that their tenure is shorter compared to other types of loans, such as mortgages.
 However, borrowers can repay their loans before the loan tenure ends.

 Most banks tend to have a minimum tenure for borrowers to make monthly instalments.
 Once the minimum tenure for the personal loan is over, you can foreclose the personal loan after paying a fee for prepayment.

 The Processing Time for Personal Loans is Long

 While this might have been true years ago, things are very different today.
 All financial institutions that we partner with in Singapore today are technically integrated with our platform, which makes the vetting of applicants fast.
-Today, applying for a personal loan or a wedding loan via Lendela and getting it disbursed into your account, can be completed within 24 hours.
+Today, applying for a Singaporean personal loan or a wedding loan via Lendela and getting it disbursed into your account, can be completed within 24 hours.